CNugteren/CLCudaAPI/doc/api.md

 Public method(s):

 * `template <typename T> void SetArgument(const size_t index, T &value)`:
 Method to set a kernel argument.
 The argument itself (`value`) has to be a non-const l-value, since its address it passed to the OpenCL/CUDA back-end.
 The argument `index` specifies the position in the list of kernel arguments.
-The argument `value` can also be a Claduc::Buffer.
+The argument `value` can also be a `Claduc::Buffer`.

+* `template <typename...
+Args> void SetArguments(Args&... args)`: As above, but now sets all arguments in one go, starting at index 0.
+This overwrites any previous arguments (if any).
+The parameter pack `args` takes any number of arguments of different types, including `Claduc::Buffer`.

 * `size_t LocalMemUsage(const Device &device) const`:
 Retrieves the amount of on-chip scratchpad memory (local memory in OpenCL, shared memory in CUDA) required by this specific kernel.